Quantalabs/DiffPriv/CONTRIBUTING.md

 ## New Files

-I don't know why DiffPriv needs a new file, but I'll put this here to be safe.
-When creating a new file, make sure it has a good purpose (eg. matplotlib's PyPlot file plots data on charts).
+When creating a new file, make sure it has a good purpose.
 Then, create your new file and put some functions (that fit the purpose of the file) in it.
 Then create a pull request (make sure to describe the updates well) and you're done.